minigatewaydev/python-sample/README.md

 ### Running sample

-After all dependencies is restored, in Visual Stuido Code:
+After all dependencies is restored, in Visual Studio Code:
+- Make sure to change the required information in <code>app.py</code> file
 - Terminal > New Terminal
 - type <b><code>py app.py</code></b> and hit enter